BurraAbhishek/Python-Hand-Cricket/README.md

 - [Match registration](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/registerformatch.py): Register a match between your team and a computer-controlled opposition team.
 This module prepares an interface to recognize your team as the computer team's opposition for the upcoming match.
 Of course, you can play the match whenever you want.
 Set up your team first before using this module.
 - [Limited-overs game](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/handcricketgame.py): The limited-overs cricket module.
 - [Super over](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/handcricketgamesuperover.py): The super over tiebreaker.
 This module is accessible only if a limited-overs match is tied.
 - [Test cricket](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/handcricketgametestcricket.py): The test cricket module.
-Still under development.
 #### Submodules:
 - [innings/scoring.py](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/innings/scoring.py): The innings in which teams try to score big.
 In limited-overs cricket, this is always the first innings.
 In test cricket, this is the non-chasing innings.
 - [innings/chasing.py](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/innings/chasing.py): The innings in which teams chase the opposition's total.